kalekdev/uni/semester-1/lineare-algebra/notes.typ

 This of course results in more computation but significantly reduces rounding errors.
 Other orthogonalisation algorithms seen in chapter *QR decomposition* using Householder matrices / rotations can have reduced error rates.

 === Legendre Polynomials
 The most straight-forward bases for $cal(P_n)$ are the monomes, but they are not orthonormal.
-Using the Gram-Schmidt method, the *Legendre Polynomials* can be derived from them, allowing us to represent any polynomial through an orthonormal basis (see `./exercises/legendre-polynomials.pdf`)
+Using the Gram-Schmidt method, the *Legendre Polynomials* can be derived from them, allowing us to represent any polynomial through an orthonormal basis (for proof see `./exercises/legendre-polynomials.pdf`)

 There are many other such sets of polynomials with special names, for example Hermite and Laguerre polynomials.